Fort Parker State Park

-Fort Parker State Park is a 1458.8 acre Texas state park in Limestone County, Texas, United States near the City of Mexia.
-The park is named after Fort Parker, the site of a notable Comanche raid in 1836.
+Fort Parker State Park is a 1458.8 acre state park in Limestone County, Texas, United States near the City of Mexia.
+The park is named after Fort Parker, the site of the Fort Parker massacre in 1836.
 The park opened in 1941 and is administered by the Texas Parks and Wildlife Department.

 History

 The city of Mexia and three local landowners donated the land creating the park in 1935.
 From 1935 to 1942, Civilian Conservation Corps Company 3807(C) built roads, recreational facilities, the concession building and a 423 ft dam of limestone, concrete, and soil across the Navasota River, creating Lake Fort Parker.
 The park was dedicated by former Texas Governor Pat Neff and opened to the public in May 1941.

 Inside the park is the Old Springfield Cemetery, all that remains of the once-thriving community of Springfield, Texas.
 Springfield was once the county seat of Limestone County and thrived during the 1840s and 1850s, but as men left for the Civil War, the town's businesses began to close.
 After the war, racial conflict and lawlessness occurred.
 The railroad passed Springfield by for the towns of Mexia and Groesbeck, and the town of Springfield disappeared.